IthronMinya/IthronMinya.github.io/README.md

 While there are other activation functions out there that also include some additional non-zero activation (<0) for negative function values, such as **leaky ReLu**, the problem is essentially still the same, as the attributions are heavily biased towards positive attributions.
 In some way, we need the introduced non-linearity of the model, as otherwise, our neural network would only be able to learn linear findings.

 #### Gradient x Input
-Gradient x Input is a simple extension to the original Vanilla Gradients approach where we interpret the computed gradients on the input features as importance-coefficients to the input values.
+Gradient x Input <a href="#10">[10]</a> is a simple extension to the original Vanilla Gradients approach where we interpret the computed gradients on the input features as importance-coefficients to the input values.
 Instead of looking at these coefficients by themselves we now element-wise multiply the input values with their respective gradients and use that as our new saliency map.

 #### Integrated Gradients
-Integrated Gradients goes one step further than using just the available pixel-wise gradients during backpropagation.
+Integrated Gradients <a href="#11">[11]</a> goes one step further than using just the available pixel-wise gradients during backpropagation.
 It uses an average gradient value computed from the gradients of interpolated images between our original input and a baseline image.
 As already mentioned in the introduction, Integrated Gradient and a black baseline measures the impact of pixels by looking at various degrees of influence in the form of brightness multiplied by the pixel value.

 <p align="center">
   <img src="./images/output_9tmBGdnHAupk_0.png" width="200%"><br>